US welcomes Russian 'restraint' on Iran missile sale

 The United States on Thursday welcomed Russian "restraint" in not delivering promised S-300 air defense missiles to Iran.

 "Russia has exercised responsibility, restraint and has not delivered those missiles to Iran," said State Department spokesman Philip Crowley.

 Crowley noted that the missiles are not included in Wednesday's UN sanctions resolution against Iran passed by the Security Council, but said "we have recognized and appreciated the restraint that Russia showed up to this point."

-Russia had agreed the missile deal several years ago but never delivered the weapons amid pressure from the United States and Israel, which fear they would dramatically improve Iran's defensive capabilities.
+Russia agreed the missile deal several years ago but has never delivered the weapons amid pressure from the United States and Israel which fear they would dramatically improve Iran's defensive capabilities.